 FAQs:

-This recipe can last up to a few months if you store them in a shaded area with a glass container.
+This recipe can last up to a few months if you store them in a shaded area with a glass container or refrigerate it.

 Sure!
 If you use fresh chili peppers, cook them in oil a little longer.
 The same time as adding minced garlic.